NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Malone University – Canton, Ohio – Private – Great Midwest Athletic Conference – NCAA D2

-Mansfield University of Pennsylvania – Mansfield, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2
+Mansfield University – Mansfield, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2

 Mars Hill University – Mars Hill, North Carolina – Private – South Atlantic Conference – NCAA D2

-Maryville University – Saint Louis, Missouri – Private – Great Lakes Valley Conference – NCAA D2
+Maryville University – St. Louis, Missouri – Private – Great Lakes Valley Conference – NCAA D2

 McKendree University – Lebanon, Illinois – Private – Great Lakes Valley Conference – NCAA D2